BigDataBiology/big-data-biology_org/positions/remote-internships.md

 meta: Remote internships at the Big Data Biology Lab
 ---

-## Remote internships

-tl;dr: We are accepting one remote intern to work with us on a project designed to stretch their skills and introduce them to the research world.
+**tl;dr**: We are accepting one remote intern to work with us on a project designed to stretch their skills and introduce them to the research world.

 There will be an online information session (Zoom) in early-to-mid September for anyone interested.
 Please send [an email to ask for the